MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/features/puffmarker.md

 | 1533922952107 | -18000000 | 1271                     | 1701                    | 1.302452       | 10.996382   | 99.462646       |

 #### Column Details
-- **UTC Timestamp**: Coordinated Universal Time indicating the number of seconds since January 1, 1970
+- **UTC Timestamp**: Coordinated Universal Time indicating the number of milliseconds since January 1, 1970
   - Unit: milliseconds
   - Type: long
 - **Offset**: The difference in time (shown in milliseconds) between UTC time and the local observed time